 School Plan Advisory Committees

-A School Plan Advisory Committee for each school is appointed by the School Board in August.
+A School Plan Advisory Committee for each school is appointed by the Superintendent or his designee in August.
 Each committee is responsible for advising the School Board and the building principal on matters pertaining to the school and its successful operation.
 The committee reviews the total school program, including the School Management Plan; considers the extent to which goals and objectives of the Management Plan have been or are being met; reviews student performance and makes recommendations for improvements.
 Each committee includes the principal, the PTA president, another PTA Executive Board member and two to four other members of the school community.
 Four meetings are held each year.
 More meetings may be held as needed.
 For more information, call your school principal or fill out the advisory council application form.

 The Special Education Parent Resource Center (PRC) Parent Liaison Group helps create partnerships between home and school through the establishment of parent liaisons who then become a direct link between the schools and the Center.
 The parent liaisons represent the interests of special education students at individual schools by serving on the PTA executive board; communicate to parents about upcoming PRC activities such as workshops, support groups and special meetings via the PTA and keep the PRC apprised of activities that might be of interest to special education students.
 The group has one representative from each Arlington school.
 Meetings are held three times per year in the evenings and are set in advance.
 For more information call the Parent Resource Center at 703-228-7239 or fill out the advisory council application form.